dlshle/CPRA_BusinessService/README.md

 returned from the server(handled in controllers with help from authentication utilities).

-JWT token consists of body and signature.
+JWT token consists of issued time, body, and signature.
 The body part only contains the username, and the signature is the password corresponding to the username.

+Once a token is received on the front-end, the client will inject the token to the header, so that for each request, the server will receive the token from request header.

 Tokens will be renewed every 30 minutes.
 Implementation details are unspecified.